About Andrew Fraknoi

 For 14 years, Fraknoi served as the executive director of the Astronomical Society of the Pacific, an international scientific and educational organization founded in 1889.
 He was also editor of its popular-level magazine, Mercury,

 and started its newsletter for teachers, Universe in the Classroom.

 a program that trains and brings professional and amateur astronomers into 4th – 9th grade classrooms (now in 12 regional sites throughout the U.S.).
 An offshoot, called Family ASTRO,

 brings hands-on astronomy events and games to families around the country.
 After retiring as executive director, he worked as senior educator for the Society, developing educational materials and leading workshops.

-A prolific author, Fraknoi has edited two collections of science articles and science fiction stories for Bantam Books, and is the lead author of Voyages Through the Universe
+A prolific author, Fraknoi has edited two collections of science articles and science fiction stories for Bantam Books and is the lead author of Astronomy,

-(now in its 3rd edition from Brooks-Cole), which has become one of the leading astronomy textbooks in the U.S. He is also the editor of a teaching and activity guide called The Universe at Your Fingertips
+a new, free, electronic textbook from OpenStax Publishing, a non-profit project (supported by the Gates and Hewlett Foundations) to offer free textbooks in introductory college courses across the nation.
+He is also the editor of a teaching and activity guide called The Universe at Your Fingertips

 — one of the most widely used astronomy education resources (and now available as a DVD-ROM on Amazon).
 His children's book on astronomy, Disney's Wonderful World of Space,